FeanorTheElf/feanor-math/Readme.md

    Since for `R: RingStore` also `&R: RingStore`, this just makes the interface more general.
  - Rings that wrap a base ring (like `MyRing<BaseRing: RingStore>`) should not impl `Copy`, unless both `BaseRing: Copy` and `El<BaseRing>: Copy`.
    There are some cases where I had previously added `#[derive(Copy)]`, which then made adding struct members of base ring elements to the ring a breaking change.
+ - Equality (via `PartialEq`) of rings implies that they are "the same" and their elements can be used interchangeably without conversion.
+   Being (canonically) isomorphic (via [`crate::homomorphism::CanIsoFromTo`]) implies that two rings are "the same", but their elements might use different internal format.
+Using the functions [`crate::homomorphism::CanIsoFromTo`], they can be converted between both rings.
+For more info, see also [`crate::ring::RingBase`].

 # Performance